mpv-player/mpv/DOCS/man/en/options.rst

     if you are not using ``--vo=vdpau``, vdpau decoding will never be enabled.
     Also note that if the first found method doesn't actually work, it will always fall back to software decoding, instead of trying the next method.

+    The ``vaapi-copy`` function allows you to use vaapi with any VO.
+Because this copies the decoded video back to system RAM, it's quite inefficient.

 ``--hwdec-codecs=<codec1,codec2,...|all>``
     Allow hardware decoding for a given list of codecs only.
 The default is the